 So roll on 1999 and I’m at the cinema for a day one showing of The Phantom Menace.
 It was packed.
 Really packed.
 Closest I had come to this was a day one showing of The Fifth Element a few years earlier.
 The film started.
 There’s the John Williams trademark theme.
 There’s the text crawl.
 The text crawl is talking about trade disputes and taxation?
 What?
 Here comes a ship.
 And there it goes.
 That must be the blockade the crawl mentions.
 The ship lands safely.
 Two blatant Jedis get out and have a cup of tea.
 Where the hell is my space battles and laser fights?

 Things don’t get much better as we get to Tatooine, home of the young Anakin Skywalker.
-He should really be the focus of this story but he’s played by an inexperienced actor (Jake Lloyd) who wouldn’t be able to carry a film.
+He should really be the focus of this story but he’s played by an inexperienced actor (Jake Lloyd) who wouldn’t be able to carry a film on the Disney channel, let alone a cinema screen.
 He has an actual goal, he wants to free the slaves.
 He doesn’t do that though because he’s too young to be an actual proactive character in a film of this scale.
 Anakin is a slave to a Jewish stereotype called Watto and he’s actually treated fairly well for a slave.
 His home is about standard for a Tatooine.
 Watto lets him go home on time and he even seems to appreciate the boys skills as a mechanic and a pilot.
-As such Anakins plight doesn’t see as desperate as it should.
+As such Anakins plight doesn’t seem as desperate as it should.
 I feel as though if George Lucas had actually framed the film around a slightly older Anakin, from his perspective, with a story of his encounter with some Jedi and where that encounter led him we’d have a much better film.

 The film smacks of lazy screenwriting, direction, production and performance.
 Basically everything except John Williams’ score feels like it was half assed.
 I’ve got a copy of the script and it really reads like a first draft.
-Nothing ties together well. there’s line after line of bad poorly implimented dialogue.
-A personal favorite being an exchange between Yoda and Mace Windu that goes a little something like this.
+Nothing ties together well.
+There’s line after line of bad poorly implemented dialogue.
+A personal favourite being an exchange between Yoda and Mace Windu that goes a little something like this.

 YODA: “Always two Sith there are.
 A master and an apprentice”